L1-L2 messaging

 L1 → L2 messages

-Contracts on L1 can interact asynchronously with contracts on L2 via the L1→L2 messaging protocol.
-The protocol consists of the following stages:
+Contracts on L1 can interact asynchronously with contracts on L2 using the L1→L2 messaging protocol.

 -